 US Route 46, formerly NJ Route 6, spans northern New Jersey west to east from the Delaware River to the Hudson River at the George Washington Bridge.
 I have no way of knowing exactly where my shield served, but there is a remote chance it came from Clifton.
 The photo on the right is a recent Google image of the apparently old signage at the western terminus of NJ Route 3 and Valley Road, not far from my old neighborhood.

-Most of the green New Jersey shields I have seen photos of had the Series B font, as seen in the photo by Michael Summa on the left.
-My shield uses the newer Series C font, with wider characters.
+The character font used on my shield is known as Series C. Most of the green New Jersey shields I have seen photos of used the taller Series B font, as seen in the US 46 shield photographed by Michael Summa on the left.